neelabhsinha/lm-application-eval-kit/README.md

         python main.py --task eval --model_name google/gemma-2b-it --instance_per_task 100 --batch_size 4 --add_definition --icl_examples 4 --do_sample --top_k 10

 Options can be changed based on the need.
-Refer to the detailed command-line options below.
 Always specify the model name as per the HuggingFace model key.
 More on sampling techniques and prompt styles can be found in the detailed command-line options guide below.

 #### Example Command to compute metrics for a particular model -

             python main.py --task compute_metrics --metric bert_score_recall --force_recompute

 Force recompute true will recompute the metrics even if they are already computed.
-If it's fall, available ones will be skipped.
+If it's false, available ones will be skipped.
 Supported metrics can be found in the detailed command-line options guide below.

 #### Example Command to collect visualizations and results for a particular model -

             python main.py --task collect_results --metric bert_score_recall

-If no model_name is specified, all models in the `results` directory will be considered.
+If no `model_name` is specified, all models in the `results` directory will be considered.
 If you want to consider only a subset of models, you can specify the models in the `--model_name` parameter by space separating the model names (use the `beautified_model_name` values here, not HuggingFace default).

-For example, if the models are not added to `beautified_model_names` in `const.py`, you can use the HuggingFace model name after the first slash(/) in the model name.
+For example, if the models are not added to `beautified_model_names` in `const.py`, you can use the HuggingFace model name after the first slash(/) as `model_name`.

                 python main.py --task collect_results --metric bert_score_recall --model_name gemma-2b-it falcon-2-11b